allenmcasey/symbolic-fuzzer/README.md

   1. Use the unsat core to determine the conflicting boolean constraints
   2. Find these constraints in the unsat path source, then modify your code accordingly

-TODO: describe use of re-check when constants detected
+TODO: describe use of re-check when constants detected<br><br>

 ### Assumptions We Make

   * Functions in input file are not recursive, and all functions called from other functions are self-contained
   * All variables are annotated with the type information, and the only containers used in the programs will be of type List with the maximum size 10
-  * Lists cannot be passed as arguments to functions, they can only be initialized inside of a function body
+  * Lists cannot be passed as arguments to functions, they can only be initialized inside of a function body<br><br>

 ### Requirements of the Tool